Grey owl in a tree

 2-5

-The parent .alert selector is required.
+The parent .alert class is required.

-Include role="alert" if the alert includes urgent information.
+Include role="alert" for urgent information.

-All links (<a> tags) within the <p> tags, will automatically inherit the alert's text color.
+All links (<a> tags) within the <p> tags will automatically inherit the alert's text color.

 Inverse Color Modifier

-<div class="alert 👉 alert--confirm--inverse">
+<div class="alert alert--confirm--inverse">

 ...